[24a - 50 lines; 24b - 53 lines]

 (c)It is also forbidden to take money in order to allow the borrower more time to complete the payment of the loan.
 (Such payment is known as "Agar Natar.")
 Any reward for waiting [to receive one's money] is prohibited.
 This is the general principle that sums up the prohibitions of Ribis d'Oraisa and Ribis d'Rabanan.

-(b)One may not do any work with the land or with trees growing from the land that makes improvements.
+(b)One may not do any work on the land or on the trees growing from the land that creates an improvement.